MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-add-team-members.md

 ---
-title: Troubleshoot adding members to projects in Azure DevOps
+title: Troubleshoot adding members, users to projects
+titleSuffix: Azure DevOps
+ms.custom: seodec18
 description: Learn the answers to frequently asked questions (FAQs), like how to add more members to your project, help users sign in, remove users, and more. ms.prod: devops ms.technology: devops-accounts